 Another option is a blog.
 Blogging might give you the time and space to think more clearly about your project.
 You might not have many readers, but that is not the point.
 You will have the practice of putting your projects and your journey into language, which also will help you discuss your work with clients and artists.
 As a bonus, when someone visits your page, they will have a sense of your work.

-Sending out a newsletter is a fantastic way to spread the word about what you are doing.
+Sending out a newsletter is a fantastic way to spread the word about what you are doing and successfully market your artwork.
 This might be a cinch after you’ve spent some time working on the suggestions above.
 Additionally, no matter how small, most people already have a network of email addresses that they can begin with.

 It is a very personal thing to reflect on your own processes and work habits.
 Recording your artistic practice can help you become more aware of the way you navigate a project or why you do what you do.
 It also adds a layer of intrigue to your creations.
 Art admirers love to see time-lapses of work processes and transformations.
 Think about documenting your process.
 Once you’ve done that, you can get creative about how you want to share it.